ShaneKosieradzki/ShaneKosieradzki.github.io/projects/fpga-keygen.md

 ---
 title: FPGA Key Gen
 classes: wide

+abstract: "This paper presents an investigation into the improvement of security and operation time in homomorphically encrypted systems using Field Programmable Gate Array (FPGA) technology.
+The primary objective is to generate keys efficiently, minimizing key sizes while maintaining security.
+By leveraging FPGA capabilities for key generation and key switching, smaller ciphertext sizes can be achieved, ultimately improving operation time.
+The paper focuses on the development of a sensor data encryption system implemented on an FPGA board.
+The proposed approach enables simultaneous key generation and encryption of incoming sensor data using generated keys.
+The developed system implemented fixed-size random number generation and prime number checking in hardware, subsequently expanding these capabilities to produce arbitrarily sized prime numbers."
 ---

+{{page.abstract}}

 <!-- FIGURE: Key Generation + Sensor + Actuator -->
 {% include figure